mulle-concurrent/mulle-concurrent/dox/WAIT-FREE-LOCK-FREE.md

 ## Nested migration

-Migration always doubles storage capacity.
+Capacity-triggered migration always doubles storage capacity.
 It never creates a same-sized successor.
 At the representable size limit it aborts instead of allowing the capacity calculation to wrap.

 If `put` reaches a destination slot already marked `REDIRECT`, that destination is itself migrating. `put` follows `map->next_storage` and continues in the newer generation.
 Each recursion advances to a strictly larger storage, so its depth is bounded by the number of remaining capacity doublings.

+## Same-size migration (tombstone cleanup)

+When `insert` or `register` encounters a tombstoned slot, it triggers a **same-size migration**: the new storage has the same capacity as the old one, but tombstones are dropped during copy, freeing the slot for reuse.

+This is effectively a growth step from the wait-free argument's perspective: the tombstone occupied a claimed slot, so the new storage — while nominally the same capacity — has strictly more *available* slots.
+The retry after a same-size migration always succeeds because the tombstone that blocked it is gone.

+A same-size migration cannot chain during a single operation: after one same-size hop the tombstone is dropped and the operation completes.
+A `put` during copy of a same-size migration may itself encounter REDIRECT in the destination (if that destination is being migrated away by another thread), but that next hop is necessarily to a *larger* storage (capacity-triggered), so the recursion depth remains bounded.

+**Performance note**: same-size migration copies the entire table to clear a single tombstone.
+For remove-heavy workloads that reuse keys, this is expensive.
+A future optimization may refill tombstones in place at the storage level without breaking the copier's bounded-work guarantee.

 ## Register retries

-Register retries for two reasons:
+Register retries for three reasons:

 1. the current generation reached its claimed-slot threshold; or
-2. its target value was already redirected by migration.
+2. its target value was already redirected by migration; or
+3. its target slot is tombstoned (triggers same-size migration).

 A retry may encounter another generation that concurrent threads have already filled or begun migrating.
-This cannot continue without bound: `map->storage` only advances, every successor is twice as large, and ABA reclamation prevents an old generation from reappearing as a current one.
+This cannot continue without bound: `map->storage` only advances, every successor is at least the same size (and strictly larger on capacity triggers), and ABA reclamation prevents an old generation from reappearing as a current one.

 For every encountered generation, probing, copying and redirect following are bounded.
 The number of generations is also bounded, so the complete register